securityfirst/tent-content/contents_en/communications/email/advanced/using-pgp.md

 *   [PGP for Windows](umbrella://lesson/pgp-for-windows)
 *   [PGP for Linux](umbrella://lesson/pgp-for-linux)

 Storing your private encryption key on your mobile device may seem risky.
 But the benefit of being able to send and store emails securely encrypted on the mobile device might outweigh the risks.
-Learn how to install and use encryption for email on your smartphone in the [K9 and APG Guide](umbrella://lesson/k9-&-apg).
+Learn how to install and use encryption for email on your smartphone in the [K-9 Tool Guide](umbrella://lesson/k9-&-apg).